Mukesh7875/Mukesh7875/README.md

 ## About me
 - 🌱 I’m currently learning Data Structures, Algorithms and Mern stack.
 - 👯 I’m looking to collaborate on OpenSource Projects
-- 🤔 All of my projects and details are available at[ https://gholve-vishal.netlify.app/](https://gholve-vishal.netlify.app/)
+- 🤔 All of my projects and details are available at
 - 💬 Ask me about <b> HTML, JavaScript, TypeScript, React, Redux, CSS.</b>
-- 📫 How to reach me *vishalgholve999@gmail.com*
+- 📫 How to reach me *mukeshsn1972000@gmail.com*
 - 📄 Know about my experiences <a href="https://drive.google.com/file/d/1jzQRqFmutFNNH4azdo5Q7FXlOiXxzeTT/view?usp=sharing">Here</a>
 - ⚡ Fun fact *Nothing Is Funny*